jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 Ther are several others sold by Lowes, and other retailers that use the same display control board and TYWE1S chip.

 There are a few displays that look slightly different but I believe all have the same basic internals.
-The displays have exactly the same function, just dufferent color faceplates.
+The displays have exactly the same function, just dufferent color faceplates. if they look like any of these then youre in luck!
-All will have a TYWE1S chip for wifi that can be reprogrammed.
+All will have a TYWE1S chip that provide wifi functions that can be reprogrammed with ESPHome.

 ![591DD0B1-FA41-4E61-9443-4FD6ECA933A9](https://user-images.githubusercontent.com/52110065/211733976-057da24a-9941-4c60-8027-599b9a545b8c.jpeg)